CompositeLight/currentRMS-helper/README.md

 6. Turn on the extension.

 ## Features
 - View options: Added tab buttons in Detail View to allow the user to hide Prepared items, hide Sub Rentals, and hide everything except Bulk/Non Stock Items.
 These hide the rows without effecting the display/sort order.
-When hiding Prepared Items, the parent item of an unprepared accessory will not be hidden until all it’s children are prepared.
+When hiding Prepared Items, the parent item of an unprepared accessory will not be hidden until all its children are prepared.

 - Added time stamps to “toast messages” generated when scanning in Detail View.
 This makes it easier to identify when errors occurred if you return to a screen full of red messages.